Skip to main content

 • intensity of the light source components can be hardcoded in the shader;

-Variant* Light
+Variant* Shading

 Gouraud